 Originally from Pittsburgh, Margery Amdur received her B.F.A. from Carnegie-Mellon University and her M.F.A. from the University of Wisconsin in Madison.
 Margery has had over 60 solo and two-person exhibitions.
 Her international exhibitions include Turkey, Hungary, Poland, England, Iceland, Latvia, and Suriname.

-She has been reviewed in national and international publications including Sculpture Magazine, New American Paintings, Fiber Arts, New Art Examiner, Art Papers, and in two of the Manifest International Publications.
+She has been reviewed in national and international publications that include Sculpture Magazine, New American Paintings, and Manifest International Publications.
 Her work was on the cover and featured in the fall 2014 issue of Art Voices.
-She was shortlisted in the 2015 International Aesthetica Art Prize, and included in the publication Future Now.

 video Interviews with artist